srhickma/padd/README.md

 Integration tests and example specifications are located under `tests`.

 ## Formatter Specifications
-The padd formatter uses a specification language (defined [here](https://github.com/srhickma/padd/blob/master/src/core/spec/lang.rs)) to specify the alphabet of a language, a compressed DFA ([CDFA](https://github.com/srhickma/padd/wiki/CDFA-Specification)) to lex the language, a [grammar](https://github.com/srhickma/padd/wiki/Grammar-Specification) to parse it, and optional [formatter patterns](https://github.com/srhickma/padd/wiki/Formatter-Patterns) inside the grammar to indicate how the finished parse tree should be reconstructed.
-Example specifications can be found [here](https://github.com/srhickma/padd/tree/master/tests/spec), and more information about specifications can be found [here](https://github.com/srhickma/padd/wiki/Specifications).
+The padd formatter uses a specification language (defined [here](https://github.com/srhickma/padd/blob/master/src/core/spec/lang.rs)) to specify the alphabet of a language, a compressed DFA ([CDFA](https://padd.srhickma.dev/spec/cdfa/)) to lex the language, a [grammar](https://padd.srhickma.dev/spec/grammar/) to parse it, and optional [formatter patterns](https://padd.srhickma.dev/spec/pattern/) inside the grammar to indicate how the finished parse tree should be reconstructed.
+Example specifications can be found [here](https://github.com/srhickma/padd/tree/master/tests/spec), and more information about specifications can be found [here](https://padd.srhickma.dev/spec/).

 ## CLI Usage
 The `padd` cli can be used to format files or directories in place, overwriting the existing files if formatting is successfull.
-For more advanced usage information, see [CLI-Usage](https://github.com/srhickma/padd/wiki/CLI-Usage).
+For more advanced usage information, see the [docs](https://padd.srhickma.dev/cli/).

 ### Simple Formatting
 ```shell